You are here

 Air Pollution Exposure and Prefrontal Connectivity and Emotional Outcomes in Early Adolescence

-Megan M. Herting1, Elisabeth Burnor1, Hedyeh Ahmadi1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Wesley K. Thompson4, Chun Chan4, Jiu-Chiuan Chen1, William Gauderman, PhD1
+Megan M. Herting1, Elisabeth Burnor 1, Hedyeh Ahmadi1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Jiu-Chiuan Chen1, William Gauderman, PhD1

-1University of Southern California, Los Angeles, USA; 2Columbia University, New York City, USA; 3Harvard University, Cambridge, USA; 4University of California San Dieg, San Diego, USA
+1University of Southern California, Los Angeles, CA, USA; 2Columbia University, New York City, NY, USA; 3Harvard University, Cambridge, Massachusetts, USA

 Background.
 We aim to investigate whether ambient PM2.5 and NO2 exposures at 9-10 years are associated with 1) prefrontal connectivity in youth ages 9-10 and 2) subsequent behavioral health problems and risk for neuropsychiatric disorders at ages 10-11 years.

 Methods.
-The current study uses data from the nationwide Adolescent Brain Cognitive Development (ABCD) study℠ (N=11,873), with cross-sectional data on diffusion weighted imaging at 9-10 years and longitudinal data on emotional health outcomes at 9-10 and 11-12 years.
-Based on 2016 residential addresses at ages 9-10, novel hybrid spatiotemporal exposure models were applied to estimate the annual average ambient exposures to PM2.5 and NO2.
-Prefrontal connectivity was measured using diffusion tensor imaging (DTI) in white matter tracts that innervate the prefrontal cortex.
-Emotional behavioral measures were estimated using the caregiver-reported Child Behavioral Checklist (CBCL) scores for total, internalizing and externalizing problems, as well as five sub-scale scores.
+The current study uses data from the nationwide Adolescent Brain Cognitive Development (ABCD) study℠ (N=11,873), with cross-sectional diffusion tensor imaging (DTI) at 9-10 years and longitudinal data on emotional health outcomes at 9-10 and 11-12 years.
+Based on residential addresses at ages 9-10, novel hybrid spatiotemporal exposure models were applied to estimate the annual average ambient exposures to PM2.5 and NO2.
+Prefrontal connectivity was measured using DTI in white matter tracts that innervate the prefrontal cortex.
+The Child Behavioral Checklist (CBCL) was used to measure internalizing and externalizing emotional problems.
+We used a directed acyclic graph to a priori identify a minimal sufficient adjustment set of variables, which included child’s age, sex, race/ethnicity, household income, child’s physical activity and screen time use, distance to roadways, perceived neighborhood quality, population density, and urbanicity for both aims, as well as the addition of MRI manufacturer, head motion, and child handedness as precision variables for MRI outcomes.
 Mixed-effects models were fit with both PM2.5 and NO2 to adjust for study site and socio-demographics.
-For DTI outcomes, data were stratified by brain hemisphere and models were further adjusted for MRI manufacturer, mean frame displacement, and handedness.
+For DTI outcomes, data were stratified by brain hemisphere.
 For emotional health outcomes, longitudinal models included interaction terms for pollutant-by-time for both pollutants.
 All results were corrected for multiple comparisons.

 Conclusions.
-Our analyses indicate that differences in white matter microstructure in adolescents may be associated with PM2.5 in a hemisphere-specific manner, while longitudinal associations of CBCL-measured outcomes with PM2.5 and NO2 are negligible.
-Our preliminary data therefore suggests that white matter microstructure, but not necessarily behavioral outcomes, at adolescence could be associated with air pollution at exposure levels largely below U.S. national ambient air quality standards.
+Our analyses indicate that differences in white matter microstructure in adolescents may be associated with PM2.5 in a hemisphere-specific manner, while longitudinal associations with emotional problems with PM2.5 and NO2 are negligible.
+These findings suggest that white matter microstructure, but not necessarily behavioral problems, may be associated with air pollution concentrations largely below U.S. national ambient air quality standards.
 The ultimate findings from our study may provide important epidemiologic data on developmental neurotoxicity at low exposure levels to inform the continuing review and risk assessment for the National Ambient Air Quality Standard.